illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 ### Accessioning

 #### Files are digital and not on physical media.
 No concern about file date/time stamps:
-1. Direct donor to Box location to upload files.
+1. Direct donor to a location on Box to upload files.
 Box will perform a virus check upon upload.
 2. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: Unprocessed Accession 23-04*
 3. Transfer files from Box location to unprocessed accession folder on X
 4. Accession files as you would a physical collection.